bluealloy/revm/README.md

 # revm - Revolutionary Machine

 Is **Rust Ethereum Virtual Machine** with great name that is focused on **speed** and **simplicity**.
 It gets ispiration from `SputnikVM` (opcodes/machine are copied from here), `OpenEthereum` and `Geth`.
-This is probably one of the fasted implementation of EVM, from const EVM Spec to optimistic changelogs for subroutines to merging `eip2929` in EVM state so that it can be accesses only once are some of the things that are improving the speed of execution.
+This is probably one of the fastest implementation of EVM, from const EVM Spec to optimistic changelogs for subroutines to merging `eip2929` in EVM state so that it can be accesses only once are some of the things that are improving the speed of execution.

 Here is list of things that i would like to use as guide in this project:
 - **EVM compatibility and stability** - this goes without saying but it is nice to put it here.
 In blockchain industry, stability is most desired attribute of any system.